Omnipod Pump

 Pod Details¶

-Some additional details for the most recent pod status response message are displayed if you tap the Device Details row, as shown in the graphic below.
+Some additional details for the most recent Pod status response message are displayed if you tap the Device Details row, as shown in the graphic below.
 Most people will not need to view this.

 The graphic shows an example for Omnipod on the left, Omnipod DASH (TWI BOARD) in the middle and Omnipod DASH (NXP BLE) on the right.
 Do not worry about the different board styles (Device Name) for DASH.
 The developers did that for you.
 If you are asking for help from a mentor - they may request this information.

-row, a graphic similar to those shown below is displayed.
-This provides summary information about the pod before the one currently in use.
-If you are running version 3.2.3 or earlier, this row is at the very bottom of the Omnipod screen.
+When you tap on the Previous Pod row, a graphic similar to those shown below is displayed.
+This provides summary information about the Pod before the one currently in use.

-If the previous pod had a fault and you choose to report it to Insulet, this screen reports the PDM reference code that Insulet uses in their tracking system.
+If the previous Pod had a fault and you choose to report it to Insulet, this screen reports the PDM reference code that Insulet uses in their tracking system.

 Do Not Call Insulet about -049 (0x31) Faults

 If you should happen to get a fault where the last 3 digits of the PDM ref code are "-049" (the Hex Designation is fault code 0x31), do not report this to Insulet and do not ask for a replacement.
-This means Loop did not ensure the pod was in the correct state to accept a command.
+This means Loop did not ensure the Pod was in the correct state to accept a command.
 In other words, it was a bug in the Loop code.

 We believe the code has been updated to prevent these faults.
 There was a brief period during development in which at least one of these happened - this was fixed July 3, 2022.
 If this happens to you, report it on zulipchat for the developers, save a Loop Report and rebuild if you have an older version of the development code.

-Replace Pod¶
+Deactivate Pod¶

-When you tap on the Replace Pod
+When you tap on the Deactivate Pod row, the Deactivate Pod screen, shown below, is displayed.

 - Touch the circular icon and maintain contact while you slide your finger all the way across the phone

-- When you release the slide, the deactivation command is sent to the pod
+- When you release the slide, the deactivation command is sent to the Pod

-- This action stops insulin delivery for this pod and cannot be resumed
+- This action stops insulin delivery for this Pod and cannot be resumed

-- If you have changed your mind, tap Back or Cancel to continue using the pod
+- If you have changed your mind, tap Back or Cancel to continue using the Pod

 Configuration¶